beakerbrowser/fritter/README.md

 ## Features

-Fritter is a simple Twitter clone; it implements:
+Fritter is a simple social feed application; it implements:

 - Writing posts
 - Replying to posts